Eddie Rosario Preview, Player Props: Braves vs. Giants

-Eddie Rosario and his .436 on-base percentage over his past 10 games (128 points higher than his season-long percentage), will be in action for the Atlanta Braves against the San Francisco Giants and Jakob Junis on August 20 at 1:35 PM ET.
+The Atlanta Braves, including Eddie Rosario and his .857 slugging percentage over his past 10 games, take on starting pitcher Logan Webb and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.

-He reached base in all four of his plate appearances (4-for-4 with a double, a home run and three RBI) in his previous appearance against the Giants.
+He racked up two hits (going 2-for-3 with a home run and two RBI) in his most recent game against the Mets.

 Eddie Rosario Game Info & Props vs. the Giants